-Rhino Glue is an industrial grade adhesive which is offered to the public in various forms.
+Rhino Glue is an industrial-grade adhesive that is offered to the public in various forms.
 The company claims Rhino Glue can bond everything.
-Let’s take a look at this interesting and lesser known glue and see if it lives up to the hype!
+Let’s take a look at this interesting and lesser-known glue and see if it lives up to the hype!

 Pros and cons:

 - Bonds quickly